maread99/market_analy/README.md

 Most of the arguments available to the market-prices `get` function can be passed directly to the `market_analy` functions.
 See the [market-prices][market-prices] documentation for further info.

 ## Release schedule, bugs, development and feedback
 The first beta version of `market_analy` was released Feb 2023.
-It's anticipated that functionality to define and visually interrogate trends will be added later in 2023.
+Functionality to  define and visually interrogate trends was added in June 2023.

 The project is immature.
 Whilst it's not anticipated that major changes will be made to the existing public side, they could be.
 All that's under-the-bonnet is subject to change as the project evolves.
 The `guis` module in particular won't permit much further development without overhauling the current inheritance-based approach to a compositional one.

-The test suite is limited.
+The test suite is somewhat limited.
 It's pretty much guaranteed that there are bugs.
 Please raise an [issue](https://github.com/maread99/market_analy/issues) if you find one or come across unexpected behaviour.

 Please use [discussions](https://github.com/maread99/market_analy/discussions) to make any suggestions and offer general feedback.